pegeler/tocgen/README.md

 ## Usage

 ```
-usage: toc_gen [-h] [-i INDENT] [-f {markdown,html}] [-o OUTFILE] file
+usage: toc_gen [-h] [-i INDENT] [-f {markdown,html}] [-c] [-o OUTFILE] infile

 Make Tables of Contents

 Generates a Table of Contents for Markdown and HTML documents.
-The table will
+Input and output
-be output to STDOUT or to file.
+formats can be mixed and matched.
+The table can be output to STDOUT or written
+to file.

+It is also extensible to any additional format you might want to add by
+subclassing the abstract base classes for parsing input files and generating
+output tables.

 This is non-production software that is somewhat fragile.
 User input is not
 carefully validated.
 Suggested usage is in interactive workflows when editing
 your own documents.
 Use at your own risk.

 positional arguments:
-  file                  The input file.
+  infile                The input file.

 options:
   -h, --help            show this help message and exit